-A 26 year old man presented to the medical emergency department of Mayo Hospital Lahore with complaint of severe chest pain for the last 12 hours.
-The patient after having a large meal about 12 hours before the onset of pain had had episodes of forceful vomiting one of which contained blood in it.
-On presentation the patient's pulse was 124/min, respiratory rate 38/min, and blood pressure of 90/50mmHg, with shifting of trachea to the right and absent breath sounds on the left side but no subcutaneous emphysema was appreciated.
-Arterial blood gas analysis showed oxygen saturation of 86% with decreased pO2 levels.
+A 26-year-old man presented to the medical emergency department of Mayo Hospital Lahore with the complaint of severe chest pain for the last 12 hours.
+After having a large meal about 12 hours before the onset of pain, the patient had had episodes of forceful vomiting one of which contained blood in it.
+On presentation, the patient's pulse was 124/min, his respiratory rate 38/min, and his blood pressure 90/50mmHg, with shifting of the trachea to the right and absent breath sounds on the left side, but no subcutaneous emphysema was appreciated.
+Arterial blood gas analysis showed an oxygen saturation of 86% with decreased pO2 levels.
 Full blood count showed leukocytosis with predominance of neutrophils and a normal platelet count; renal function tests, liver function tests, serum electrolytes, blood glucose level, serum amylase and PT(INR)/APTT were all within normal range.
-Patient's EKG did not show any ischemic changes as well.
-However his chest radiograph showed hydropneumothorax with a collapsed lung on the left side.
+The patient's EKG did not show any ischemic changes as well.
+However, his chest radiograph showed hydropneumothorax with a collapsed lung on the left side.
 Urgent tube thoracostomy was done upon which about 500mL of yellowish fluid was revealed.
-The patient stabilized after the intubation with oxygen saturation returning to 97.3% with pO2 90.1 mm Hg.
-The pleural fluid examination revealed a leukocyte count of 52000/dL with 95% polymorphs and protein content of 3.4g/dL.
-The patient was given intravenous fluids and parentral antibiotics which included ceftriaxone 2g along with 500mg of metronidazole and an infusion of omeprazole.
-After the initial resuscitative measures the patient was shifted to the medical ward and the empirical antibiotic regimen was continued.
+The patient stabilized after the intubation with the oxygen saturation returning to 97.3% with pO2 90.1 mm Hg.
+The pleural fluid examination revealed a leukocyte count of 52000/dL with 95% polymorphs and a protein content of 3.4g/dL.
+The patient was given intravenous fluids and parenteral antibiotics which included ceftriaxone 2g along with 500mg of metronidazole and an infusion of omeprazole.
+After the initial resuscitative measures, the patient was shifted to the medical ward and the empirical antibiotic regimen was continued.
 The patient remained vitally stable during the next week with occasional spikes of fever.
-The chest tube reveal however started turning turbid despite the antibiotic therapy which was modified according to the culture and sensitivity report.
-It was also noted that the color of the reveal changed when the patient took colored fluids.
-This finding prompted to get a gastrograffin study of the esophagus and make the patient NPO, after about two weeks of the initial presentation.
-The contrast study outlined a fistulous tract along the left lateral wall of the distal one third of the esophagus communicating with the left pleural cavity.
-The contrast however passed freely into the stomach.
+The chest tube drainage fluid, however, started turning turbid despite the antibiotic therapy which was modified according to the culture and sensitivity report.
+It was also noted that the color of the drained secretion changed when the patient took colored fluids.
+This finding prompted to get a gastrografin study of the esophagus and put the patient on NPO, after about two weeks of the initial presentation.
+The contrast study outlined a fistulous tract along the left lateral wall of the distal third of the esophagus communicating with the left pleural cavity.
+The contrast medium, however, passed freely into the stomach.

-Figure 1Contrast study shows leak of dye from the lower part of esophagus.
+Figure 1: Contrast study shows leak of dye from the lower part of esophagus.